muratk3n/thirdwave/en/tweets/2020/week20d.md

 looking metal that was hard to fake that made it a perfect currency -- for a while.

 There is always printing.
 With no printing, there is deflation.
-Now that we figured out printing other currencies and back it with governments and/or trust networks, gold and similar items today become side-shows, commodities but can never form the basis of a currency, let alone a world currency.
+But now that we figured out printing other currencies and back it with governments and/or trust networks, gold and similar items today become side-shows, commodities but can never form the basis of a currency, let alone a world currency.